-An cursed the wasp fae Cullentraa
+An cursed the wasp frae Cullentraa

-Thaat made ma daa sae soor.
+That made ma daa sae soor.

 But craayin cures nae trabble,

-Tae Bradget A went beck
+Tae Bradget A went bek

-Beside harr ain turf-steck.
+Agin hir ain turf-steck.

 There are many parts of Ulster, therefore, where people are still bilingual in two varieties of the English language.
 They use Ulster Scots (Ullans) while speaking among themselves and the approximation of the regional standard of Ulster English, in talking to strangers.
 (Adams, 1977).
-Neither Ulster Scots nor Ulster English are “foreign” since the original dialects were modified in the mouths of the local Gaelic speakers who acquired them and eventually, after a bilingual period, lost their native tongue.
-These modified dialects were then gradually adopted by the Scottish and English settlers themselves, since the Irish constituted the majority population.
-The dialect of Belfast is a variety of Ulster English, so that the people of the Shankill Road speak English which is almost a literal translation of Gaelic.
+Neither Ulster Scots nor Ulster English are “foreign” since the original language was modified in the mouths of the local Gaelic speakers who acquired them and eventually, after a bilingual period, lost their native tongue.
+This modified language was then gradually adopted by the Scottish and English settlers themselves, since the Irish constituted the majority population.
+The language of Belfast is a variety of Ulster English, so that the people of the Shankill Road speak English which is almost a literal translation of Gaelic.
 In rural areas Ulster Scots is learned through day by day conversation and communication by a process of natural bilingualism, but is then treated as an inferior dialect by the urban elite.
 R.J.
 Gregg included in Scotch-Irish Urban Speech in Ulster that local Scotch-Irish urban versions of modified standard English “are spoken nowadays not only by the townsfolk, but by educated country dwellers as well.
 For this very reason they are obviously destined to expand, for with uninterrupted recession of the rural dialects, the regional modified standard language is spreading out from the towns and rapidly encroaching upon the surrounding countryside.”

 A similar situation existed for Frisian, the sister language of Lallans.
 In the 19th century teaching aids for Frisian as a subject were non-existent.
 In 1907, however, the Provincial Council of Friesland granted subsidies thus enabling the first courses in Frisian for children to be started.
 These classes, which were run outside normal school hours, did not attract many pupils.
 In 1924 the Frisian Education Board assumed responsibility for these and other courses and in 1937 it became legally possible for Frisian to be taught as an optional subject.
 Thanks to the wording of Section 2 of the 1920 Primary Education Act “in those cases where besides Dutch a regional dialect is in active use the subject’s reading in Dutch may include some knowledge of that regional dialect.”
 Caution precluded Frisian being mentioned by name but all this was changed by the Amendment to the Act in 1955 when the following sentence was included, “In those cases where besides Dutch the Frisian language or a regional dialect is in active use, the curriculum may stipulate that up to the third school year at most the Frisian language or that regional dialect shall also be used as a language medium in schools.”
 In 1959 the Fryske Akademy established the first educational advisory service in the Netherlands to be fully subsidised by the state.
 This centre developed a system and paved the way for the production of teaching aids and gave advice to schools which became affiliated to it.
 In 1974 a further Act of Amendment to the Primary Education Act in Friesland promoted an increase in the use of Frisian as a language medium in all classes.
 Finally on 1st August, 1980 Frisian was made a compulsory subject.
 Therefore today while 100% of Frisians are Dutch-speaking, albeit at varying levels, 97% understand Frisian, 83% speak it, 71% speak it at home, 69% can read Frisian, 41%occasionally read a Frisian book, 23% occasionally buy a Frisian book and 31% can write Frisian, 11% well and 20% reasonably well.